sPyOpenSource/jcore/mkbootimg/README.md

 ------------------------

 These are listed in the fs registry, in the file `fs.h`.
 You can freely add new types.
-For file systems that you want to use for initrd as well, you must implement three functions, like:
+For file systems that you want to use for generating partition images or initrd as well, you must implement three functions, like:

 ```
 void somefs_open(gpt_t *gpt_entry);